rafeerahman/Anonymizer/deliverable-1/planning.md

  * You should have 2 meetings with your project partner (if you have one) before D1 is due.
 Describe them here:
    * You must keep track of meeting minutes and add them to your repo under "documents/minutes" folder
    * You must have a regular meeting schedule established for the rest of the term.

+Our team plans to have one hour calls over Discord every Friday afternoon (we determined this is the time period where we all have the best availability).
+Each meeting, we will assess our current tasks, assign any unassigned tasks, and go over any upcoming project requirements.
+Meeting in person is not feasible weekly because a few of our members have a long commute.
+Things like coding sessions and reviews will be scheduled on the fly, since they require fewer people and are easier to coordinate.

+TODO: second meeting with David

 #### Q9: How will you organize your team?